 Legislation and competent authority

-Cartels are not criminalised under German Law.
-Rather, cartels generally qualify as an administrative offence, with one important exception: bid rigging constitutes a criminal offence under section 298 of the German Criminal Code and can be sanctioned with up to 5 years in prison.
+Cartels are not criminalised under German law.
+Rather, cartels generally qualify as an administrative offence, with one important exception: bid rigging constitutes a criminal offence under section 298 of the German Criminal Code and can be sanctioned with up to five years in prison.

-The FCO has published the following guidelines in respect of important aspects of public cartel enforcement, which are available on the FCO’s website (www.bundeskartellamt.de) and also in English:
+The FCO has published the following guidelines in respect of important aspects of public cartel enforcement, which are available on the FCO’s website (www.bundeskartellamt.de) in English:

 - Leniency Programme, Notice No. 9/2006, which entered into force on 15 March 2006 replacing the old Notice No. 68/2000;

 - fining guidelines which entered into force on 25 June 2013; and

 - de minimis guidelines, Notice No. 18/2006, which entered into force on 13 March 2007.

 The prohibitions laid down in the ARC are mainly enforced by the FCO, an independent higher federal authority assigned to the Federal Ministry of Economics and Technology (the local cartel offices in Germany’s federal states play a minor role in practice).
 The FCO is organised into 12 operative units, so-called decision divisions.
 At present, three decision divisions deal exclusively with the cross-sector prosecution of cartels and hard-core restrictions.
 The three cartel enforcement decision divisions are supported by a special unit for combating cartels, the main purpose of which is to assist during the investigative phase, particularly in preparing and executing dawn raids.